The Beauty of Uncertainty

-Having recently moved to Tahoe from Florida with zero mountain climbing experience I decided to climb Tram Face which abruptly rises nearly 1,200 feet straight up from the Squaw Valley floor.
+Having recently moved to Tahoe from Florida with zero mountain climbing experience I decided to climb Tram Face which abruptly rises nearly 1,200 feet straight up from the Olympic Valley floor.
 The rock is intimidating even to the seasoned climber, made of primarily decomposed granite - not good for climbing - especially for a novice "gaper" like me.

 Off and up I went.

 The problem?
 I didn't have climbing equipment, (ropes, gloves, etc.).
 I didn't have the proper boots.
 And I didn't have a clue what I was in for, I just wanted to get to the top.
 I did have a backpack, however, with a bottle of wine, corkscrew and glass... you know, to celebrate once I summited Tram Face.
 In other words I had nothing I needed, and everything I shouldn't have had.